Taraclia District: History

 In the mid-1990s, after the creation of the autonomous territorial entity of Gagauzia, there was a mutual transfer of villages between Gagauzia and the Taraclia region.
 As a result of the transfer, the region was territorially divided into two unrelated parts.

-In 1999, as part of the ongoing administrative reform, the region became part of the Kagul uyezd, but on 22 October 1999, at the request of the majority of ethnic Bulgarians in the region, a separate Taraclia uyezd was created.
+In 1999, as part of the ongoing administrative reform, the region became part of the Cahul county, but on 22 October 1999, at the request of the majority of ethnic Bulgarians in the region, a separate Taraclia county was created.

-The Taraclia rajon has existed since 2003.
-Until February 2003, the area belonged to the now dissolved Cahul District (Județul Cahul) together with today's Rajon Cahul and Cantemir.
+The Taraclia District was founded in 2003.
+Until February 2003, the area belonged to the now dissolved Cahul District (Județul Cahul) together with today's Cahul District and Cantemir.
 As the center of the Bulgarian minority in Moldova, which accounts for about 66% of the population, today there are numerous Bulgarian cultural institutions and schools in Taraclia District.
 The Bulgarian language is also one of the languages of instruction at the Taraclia State University.

 The regional authorities in Taraclia have long been demanding more autonomy rights for their region.
 In early 2014, a union with the autonomous region of Gagauzia was also discussed.
 According to the regional president of Taraclia, numerous other localities, mostly inhabited by Bulgarians, from other parts of Moldova applied to join the Taraclia district.
 Semi-independent of Moldova's central government, the rayon regional administration maintains separate relations with Russia.
 Taraclia is considered a stronghold of pro-Russian political parties in Moldova.
 Due to dissatisfaction with the Chișinău government, separatist tendencies have intensified in the region in recent years.